QAQYYC/QAQYYC.github.io/_pages/about.md

 - **Research Experience**: Participated in the replication and improvement of deep learning models, as well as the deployment and fine-tuning of large language models, with experience connecting theoretical analysis to empirical validation.

-- **Algorithm & Implementation**: Awarded a bronze medal at the ICPC 2024 Regionals.
+- **Algorithm & Implementation**: ICPC Hubei Provincial runner-up; gold at the Xi'an and Wuhan invitation contests; bronze at three ICPC regionals (Hong Kong, Chengdu, Wuhan).
 Implemented the full training pipeline for small-scale language models, from pre-training to supervised fine-tuning (SFT), enabling basic conversational capability.

 - **Theoretical Analysis**: Conducted theoretical analysis within the Performer framework and explored derivations related to hashing methods, including Spectral Hashing, LSH, and ADSH.